Have a read from our incredible University of Bath Work Placement Intern, Anita Beljanina. We are so fortunate to have her part of the team!

 This year we are celebrating a day after the official day of independence (6th of March) as our team will be celebrating with friends and family members.
 However, we think its worthy of a 2 day celebration don’t you?

 Do you get a kick out of writing grant applications, securing monies for small and mighty charities but can’t commit full time?
+We have the job opportunity for you!

 Grants Manager

-• Move The World, International Development Education Charity – with operations in Ghana Remote working with access to London
+Move The World, International Development Education Charity – with operations in Ghana Remote working with access to London

-• £26,000- 29,000 Annually (based on experience)
+£26,000- 29,000 Annually (based on experience)

-• Pro-rata Permanent, Part-time, 2 days (16 hours) a week to be worked flexibly
+Pro-rata Permanent, Part-time, 2 days (16 hours) a week to be worked flexibly NB: Potential for role to be increased pending funding

 Who We Are